ryder-4/ryder-4/README.md

 * I like making music and can play any song you name, challenge me
 * Rainbow six siege is my favourite video game
-* If tech majors did not exist, I would have been a commercial pilot
+* If stem majors did not exist, I would be a commercial pilot